-Sharp, stabbing chest pain is a common symptom of acute pericarditis.
-The pain usually comes on quickly.
-It often is felt in the middle or left side of the chest.
-You also may feel pain in one or both shoulders.
+A common symptom of acute pericarditis is a sharp, stabbing chest pain, usually coming on quickly.
+It's often is in the middle or left side of the chest, and there may be pain in one or both shoulders.

-The pain tends to ease when you sit up and lean forward.
-Lying down and deep breathing worsens it.
-For some people, the pain feels like a dull ache or pressure in their chests.
+Sitting up and leaning forward tends to ease the pain, while lying down and breathing deep worsens it.
+Some people describe the pain as a dull ache or pressure in their chest.

-The chest pain may feel like pain from a heart attack.
-If you have chest pain, you should call 9–1–1 right away, as you may be having a heart attack.
+The chest pain may feel like a heart attack.
+If you experience chest pain, call 9–1–1 right away because you may be having a heart attack.

 Fever is another common symptom of acute pericarditis.
-Other symptoms are weakness, palpitations, trouble breathing, and coughing.
-(Palpitations are feelings that your heart is skipping a beat, fluttering, or beating too hard or too fast.)
+Other symptoms are weakness, trouble breathing, coughing and palpitations, which are feelings that your heart is skipping a beat, fluttering, or beating too hard or too fast.

-Chronic pericarditis often causes tiredness, coughing, and shortness of breath.
-Chest pain often is absent in this type of pericarditis.
+Chronic pericarditis often causes tiredness, coughing and shortness of breath.
+In this type of pericarditis, chest pain is usually absent.
 Severe cases of chronic pericarditis can lead to swelling in the stomach and legs and hypotension (low blood pressure).

 Complications of Pericarditis